simonsobs/PSpipe/README.rst

 .. image:: https://img.shields.io/badge/license-BSD-yellow
    :target: https://github.com/simonsobs/pspipe/blob/master/LICENSE

-``PSpipe`` is a pipeline creator for the analysis of the high resolution maps of the large aperture telescope of the Simons Observatory.
+``PSpipe`` is a pipeline creator for the analysis of the high resolution maps of ACT and of the large aperture telescope of the Simons Observatory.
 It contains tools for estimating power spectra and covariance matrices.